-The WFD status of the coastal water, within which the shellfish area is situated, is 'good' status and therefore satisfactory.
-However, this was extrapolated from similar water body types (Map 12).
+The WFD status of the coastal water body within which the shellfish area is situated is 'high' and therefore satisfactory; however, this status was extrapolated from similar water body types.
+The Erriff River and Bunowen River which both discharge into the designated shellfish area are 'good' and 'high' and therefore satisfactory.
+The Bundorragha which also discharges into the shellfish area is 'moderate' and therefore unsatisfactory, reflecting issues with macro invertebrate (Map 12).